ooxi/wrs/client/README.md

 Cluster AI (TODO)
 -----------------

+### Attack

 Knows it's target and a group of friendly ships from the Über AI.
 Tries to attack the enemy by coordinated shots -- meaning a couple of shots passing near the enemy at roughly the same time so the enemy has a hard time to avoid being shot.

+### Movement

+It is especially hard for the enemy to avoid bullets if they are coming from different directions and at close range.